 Starter: Provence green asparagus, poached organic egg yolk, pigs trotter nuggets, meat juices and watercress

 Main course: Slow cooked ox cheek, horseradish and pickled shimeji mushrooms

 Glyn Purnell’s approach to cooking is bold and creative.
 His eponymous restaurant has held its Michelin star since 2009.
 The Yummy Brummie (Glyn’s Twitter handle) started cooking professionally at the tender age of 14 when he started working after school.

 Purnell’s is found in a lovely Victorian building in one of Birmingham’s historic conservation areas, close to St Phillip’s Cathedral.
 It offers tasting menus and has a private dining room available.
-The restaurant is within walking distance of our Rotunda apartments (although, of course, we're very happy to organise a cab for you if you'd prefer).
+The restaurant is within walking distance of our Rotunda serviced apartments.

-The restaurant is the brain child of Adam Stokes and his wife Natasha and it earned a Michelin star only six months after it opened in 2013.
+The restaurant is the brainchild of Adam Stokes and his wife Natasha and it earned a Michelin star only six months after it opened in 2013.
 Head chef Adam brought a fine pedigree to Birmingham, which explains the speed at which the restaurant won recognition.
-Stokes held his first job as Head Chef at Glenapp Castle in aged only 27 and used locally sourced ingredients such as game, lobster and crab as his inspiration.
-His approach won Glenapp a Michelin Star.
+Adam earned his first job as Head Chef at Glenapp Castle in Scotland aged only 27 and used locally sourced ingredients such as game, lobster and crab as his inspiration.
+His approach also won Glenapp a Michelin Star.

 Read the Michelin inspector’s view on Adam’s restaurant

 CARTERS OF MOSELEY